-During the last couple of years, men’s sperm motility has been a regular topic of interest amongst fertility scientists.
-The low sperm motility among men contributes to the rise in couples needing fertility treatment in their pursuit of a child.
-In this blog post, we examine what low sperm motility is, typical causes, and how to improve it.
+During the last couple of years, men’s sperm quality has been a regular topic of interest amongst fertility scientists.
+The low sperm quality among men contributes to the rise in couples needing fertility treatment in their pursuit of a child.
+Sperm quality is defined by a lot of factors, such as the size and shape of the sperm cell, how many active cells per million, and if they are motile.
+In this blog post, we examine what sperm motility is, the typical causes of low sperm motility, and how to improve it.

 What is low sperm motility?

-Another important lifestyle trait that can lower sperm motility is exposure of the testicles to heat.
+- Another important lifestyle trait that can lower sperm motility is exposure of the testicles to heat.
 Warm places like hot tubs, saunas, and solariums should be avoided.
-The same goes for tight underwear which can have a negative effect on sperm motility because of the heat it generates.
+The same goes for tight underwear, which can negatively affect sperm motility because of the heat it generates.
 Low sperm motility can also be caused by a genital infection such as chlamydia or gonorrhoea.

-In the video below, Allan Pacey, who is an expert in male infertility talks about the problem with low sperm motility and quality and how men experience this.
+In the video below, Allan Pacey, an expert in male infertility talks about the problem of low sperm motility and quality and how men experience this.

 How to increase your sperm motility

-Sperm motility can for most men be improved through a couple of lifestyle changes.
-Just be aware that it takes about three months for the sperm quality to visibly improve, which means you should begin at least three months before you start trying for a baby.
+Sperm motility can for most men be improved through a couple of lifestyle changes: e.g. maintaining a healthy weight, quitting smoking, and exercising regularly Just be aware that it takes about three months for the sperm quality, in general, to visibly improve, which means you should begin at least three months before you start trying for a baby.

 Eat food that helps increase your sperm motility

-A focus on diet is an important factor in increasing your sperm motility.
-A healthy and varied diet with fruit and vegetables contains a lot of antioxidants, which is linked with high sperm quality.
-In the list below, we have gathered some food that is said to have a positive impact on sperm motility include:
+A focus on diet is an important factor in increasing sperm motility.
+A healthy and varied diet with fruit and vegetables contains a lot of antioxidants, which are linked with high sperm quality.
+In the list below, we have gathered some food that is said to have a positive impact on sperm motility including: